mhdkerol/Youtube-Data-API-Scraping-Project/README.md

 ### 9. Sort the Data by Views and Display Top 10 Videos

+This code sorts the video_data DataFrame by the Views column in descending order to identify the top 10 most viewed videos.
+It then creates a bar plot using Seaborn to visualize the top 10 videos by their view count.
+The x-axis represents the number of views, while the y-axis displays the titles of the videos.
+This visualization provides a clear overview of the most popular videos in terms of viewership.

 ```python

 # Sort the data by views in descending order and display the top 10 most viewed videos